 Luang Prabang in particular is definitely one of the places in Laos that shouldn’t be missed for your Southeast Asia itinerary and may just become the highlight of your whole trip.
 Here’s our essential guide with everything you need to know for your first visit to Luang Prabang.

-Luang Prabang is located in Northern Laos and follows the Indochina Time Zone UTC +07:00.
+Luang Prabang is located in Northern Laos in Southeast Asia and follows the Indochina Time Zone UTC +7.

 Getting To Luang Prabang